So who/what is Homebrew Hooligans?

 - Anyone can brew great beer.

 In 2011, I was lucky enough to start working for Schlafly Beer in St. Louis, MO.
 It gave me a lot of great insight into the professional brewing world, and I’m grateful for the experience I had there.
-I’ve since moved to Denver, to continue this career path; first, at Sleeping Giant Brewing, and currently as a cellarman and shift brewer at Renegade Brewing.
+I’ve since moved to Denver, to continue this career path; first, at Sleeping Giant Brewing, and I’m currently teaching brewing classes at Co-Brew.
 I feel pretty fortunate to be in this industry, in one of the greatest beer cities in the country.

 Throughout the course of this blog, I’ll be sharing my past and ongoing homebrew experiences.
 I’m certainly no scientist, and my approach to homebrewing is far from anything that could be misconstrued as dogmatic.
 I don’t have a fancy brewing degree from the Siebel Institute.
 My beers have never won any prestigious medals.
 I don’t take myself too seriously, and I promise to never bog you down with overly technical min/maxing type advice about brewing.
 I intend to use this blog to demonstrate why brewing is fun (which it is), not to marvel at its infinite technical complexities (which it has).